 - making provisions that ensure teachers in independent and grant-aided schools are registered with the General Teaching Council for Scotland.

 The Bill extends the duty for early learning and childcare provision by:

-The Bill also contains provisions around additional support for learning.
-These are relevant to the rights of the child, and so are of interest to the Commissioner.
+The Bill also contains provisions around additional support for learning, which are relevant to the rights of the child.

 In 2008, the United Nations Committee on the Rights of the Child made several recommendations to the UK.
 One of these was that children who could express their views had a right to appeal against decisions taken around additional support by an education authority.
 In Scotland, appeals like this take place at additional support needs tribunals.